PoCInnovation/Workshops/p2p/2.Starton_Smart_Contracts/README.md

 > 💡 You can use the online IDE [Remix](https://remix.ethereum.org/) which is really useful to develop contracts for the Ethereum blockchain.

 Your objective is to create a contract named `Task1`:
 - It should have an unsigned int variable named num and a function `incrAndRetrieve()` that increment num and returns its new value.
-- It should also have a function named `worldify` that takes a `string` as an argument and return a `string` that is equal to your parameter followed by ` world!` like this: `worldify("Hello") => Hello world!`
+- It should also have a function named `worldify` that takes a `string` as an argument and return a `string` that is equal to your parameter followed by " world!" like this: `worldify("Hello") => Hello world!`

 <details>
     <summary>How to easily test your contract 🤔</summary>
     <br>